AdamSobieski/Narratology/README.md

 Torricelli, Maddalena, Márton Karsai, and Laetitia Gauvin.
 "Weg2vec: Event embedding for temporal networks."
 Scientific reports 10, no. 1 (2020): 7164.

+### Character Modeling

+Rashkin, Hannah, Antoine Bosselut, Maarten Sap, Kevin Knight, and Yejin Choi.
+"Modeling naive psychology of characters in simple commonsense stories." arXiv preprint arXiv:1805.06533 (2018).

 ### Character Networks

 Labatut, Vincent, and Xavier Bost.
 "Extraction and analysis of fictional character networks: A survey."
 ACM Computing Surveys (CSUR) 52, no. 5 (2019): 1-40.

 Lee, O-Joun, and Jason J. Jung.
 "Story embedding: Learning distributed representations of stories based on character networks."
 Artificial Intelligence 281 (2020): 103235.

+### Story Comprehension and Prediction

+Chaturvedi, Snigdha, Haoruo Peng, and Dan Roth.
+"Story comprehension for predicting what happens next."
+In Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing, pp. 1603-1614.
+2017.

+Piper, Andrew, Richard Jean So, and David Bamman.
+"Narrative theory for computational narrative understanding."
+In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing, pp. 298-311.
+2021.